-The Classics Department offers students the opportunity to explore the Greek and Roman roots of European and American culture.
-By taking courses in classical civilization, students understand the richness and diversity of Greek and Roman cultures, while using the ancient world to gain wider perspectives on many elements of modern life that extend all the way back into our common past.
+The Classics Department offers students the opportunity to explore the Greek and Roman roots of European and American cultures.
+By taking courses in classical civilization, students understand the richness and diversity of the Greek and Roman cultures, while using the ancient world to gain wider perspectives on many elements of modern life.
 Through courses in Latin and Greek languages, students attain a more direct experience of the lives of the ancients in their own living words, while gaining valuable understanding of the roots and usage of English and other modern languages.

 Two major programs are available to students interested in Classics.
-The major in Classical Studies offers a general liberal arts experience with only a small amount of required coursework in ancient language.
-Students seeking a more focused program based in language study may elect the major in Latin.
+The major in Classical Studies offers immersion in the culture, literature, and history of the ancient Greek and Roman worlds through readings in English translation with only a small amount of required coursework in ancient language.
+Students seeking to acquire expertise in the Latin language in addition to a foundation in ancient history and literature may elect the major in Latin.